 5. Do not use products with silicone’s

 Silicone’s are the enemy.
-(We are making our own products and they will all be silicone free- yay!)
-They act like a moisture barrier between you and your hair.
-Yes, your hair might temporarily look and feel better with them in because they give the illusion of shine and provide slip for de-tangling.
+(Silicone free products are your friend!)
+Silicones are unfriendly to curls, because they act like a moisture barrier between your hair and much needed hydration.
+Yes, your hair might temporarily look and feel better with silicones floating around on the hair surface, because they give the illusion of shine and provide slip for de-tangling.
 But the ugly truth is that behind the scenes, your hair is choking for air and hydration.
 The great debate on the curly hair scene at the moment seems to be ”not all silicone’s are created equal.”
 While it might be true that some silicone’s are more curl friendly than others because they take longer to build up on the hair, the fact is there is no such thing as a water soluble silicone.
 It’s best to stay on the safe side and avoid all products with silicone’s in them.

 6. Avoid heat damage

 Air drying your hair whenever possible is the best way to go.
 However, if you want your curls dried faster you do have options.
 A hooded-dryer like those you see in our salon work well, or a blow-dryer with an attachment called a diffuser.
 These help circulate warm air and soften airflow without disrupting your curls with direct heat or blasts of uncontrolled air.